 - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to recognise, assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
-If the DSL is not contactable immediately a DDSL should be informed. - Be prepared to refer directly to Social Care, and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures, as set out in this policy and KCSIE 2019, if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the Oxfordshire Safeguarding Children Board (OSCB) and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to 'keep a secret'. - Notify the DSL or DDSL of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of Early Help and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and DDSL are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Code of Conduct, procedures relating to the safeguarding response for children who go missing from education and the role of the DSL.
+If the DSL is not contactable immediately a DDSL should be informed. - Be prepared to refer directly to Social Care, and the police if appropriate, if there is a risk of significant harm and the DSL or DDSL is not available. - Follow the allegations procedures, as set out in this policy and KCSIE 2020, if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the Oxfordshire Safeguarding Children Board (OSCB) and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to 'keep a secret'. - Notify the DSL or DDSL of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of Early Help and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and DDSL are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Code of Conduct, procedures relating to the safeguarding response for children who go missing from education and the role of the DSL - Have an awareness of Mental Health problems and how in some cases an indicator of the child being at risk of harm.

-2) Senior Team (DSL and DDSL) responsibilities:
+2) Senior Management Team responsibilities:

-- Contribute to inter-agency working in line with Working Together to Safeguard Children 2019 guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure staff are alert to the various factors that can increase the need for early help as written in KCSIE 2019.
+- Contribute to inter-agency working in line with Working Together to Safeguard Children 2019 guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified.

-- Working with Children's Social Care, supporting their assessment and planning processes including the school's attendance at conference and core group meetings and the contribution of written reports for these meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff, regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE) and the OSCB procedures.
+- Ensure staff are alert to the various factors that can increase the need for early help as written in KCSIE 2020. - Working with Children's Social Care, supporting their assessment and planning processes including the school's attendance at conference and core group meetings and the contribution of written reports for these meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff, regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE) and the OSCB procedures.